A Beginner's Guide to Buying Hammers

 Ball peen hammers have rounded ends opposite of flat-striking faces.
 These options are built with either steel or wooden handles.

-Browse all ball peen hammers
+Shop all ball peen hammers

 Sledge & Demolition Hammers

 When you have to deliver a heavy blow, these hammers are built to do all types of heavy-duty jobs.

 - Sledge Hammers - When you need to drive home a stake or tear down an entire wall, sledge hammers are what you need.
 The long handle is typically made of wood or fiberglass and has a head that can weigh between 6 and 12 pounds.

 - Demolition Hammers - Demolition models look like small sledge hammers but are built specifically for demolishing stone and light masonry.
 With a smaller size and weight, they're more manageable and can be used in areas with limited space to swing.

 - Dead Blow Hammers - These variations of standard demolition hammers can make long periods of work easier on your arms.
 They nearly eliminate rebounding and deliver all the force of the swing to the surface.

 Shop all sledge and demolition hammers